 Buddhism 101

-The session will be led by Sensei James Martin and Sensei Tanis Moore.
-Sensei Martin was the minister of the Calgary Buddhist Temple until his retirement in 2019.
+The session will be led by Sensei James Martin.
+Sensei Martin was born and raised in rural Manitoba and encountered Buddhism while travelling in various parts of Asia.
+He has trained and studied Jodo Shinshu Buddhism in Kyoto, Japan and Berkeley, California.
+Most recently, he was the resident minister of the Calgary Buddhist Temple until his retirement in 2019.

 1000 Cranes Project